graphopedia-xyz/graphopedia/pie-chart/index.md

 Values smaller than 10% are difficult for viewers to estimate.
 Fractions such as 38.5% and unrounded numbers such as 38% are virtually impossible to see on a pie chart.

 Pie charts are one of the most widely used types of data visualization likely because of the human predisposition towards circles and radiating patterns.[^lima]

+Scottish engineer William Playfair is the creator of the first pie chart published in *Statistical Breviary* in 1801.  [^spence]

 ## Variations
 Many stylistic variations of the pie chart exist.
 Since the exact sizes of segments are difficult for the human eye to compare, techniques such as exploding the pie chart separate the segments for easier comparison.
 However, there is evidence that distorting the basic pie chart only makes it more unreadable. [^kosara]